 As permitted by state statutes and under the provisions of a securities lending authorization agreement, the System lends securities to broker-dealers and banks for collateral that will be returned for the same securities in the future.
 The System's custodial bank manages the securities lending program and receives cash as collateral.
 Borrowers are required to deliver collateral for each loan equal to not less than 100 percent of the market value of the loaned securities.
-During the year ended December 31, 2008, only United States currency was received as collateral.
+During the year ended December 31, 2009, only United States currency was received as collateral.

 The System did not impose any restrictions during the fiscal year on the amount of loans made on its behalf by the custodial bank.
-There were no failures by any borrowers to return loaned securities or pay distributions thereon during the fiscal year.
-Moreover, there were no losses during the fiscal year resulting from a default of the borrowers or custodial bank.
+The System owns \$259,740 of Sigma Finance Medium Term Note.
+Sigma Finance is an impaired investment of which recovery, if any, is expected to be minimal.
+There were no other failures by any borrowers to return loaned securities or pay distributions thereon during the fiscal year.

 The Genesee County Employees' Retirement System and the borrower maintain the right to terminate all securities lending transactions on demand.
 The cash collateral received on each loan was invested, together with the cash collateral of other lenders, in an investment pool.
-The average duration of such investment pool as of December 31, 2008 was 65 days.
+The average duration of such investment pool as of December 31, 2009 was 65 days.
 Because the loans are terminable on demand, their duration did not generally match the duration of the investments made with cash collateral.
-On December 31, 2008, the System had no credit risk exposure to borrowers.
-The collateral based on cost and the fair market value of the underlying securities on loan for the System as of December 31, 2008 was \$17,554,367 and \$17,241,457 respectively, which consisted of U.S. government and agencies, U.S. corporate fixed income and U.S. equity securities.
+On December 31, 2009, the System had no credit risk exposure to borrowers with the exception of Sigma Finance.
+The collateral based on cost and the fair market value of the underlying securities on loan for the System as of December 31, 2009 was \$23,047,925 and \$23,047,925 respectively, which consisted of short-term money market funds, U.S. corporate commercial paper, and a foreign corporate floating rate note.